 During the year ended December 31, 2013, one counterparty accounted for 100% of the Company's revenue.
 During the year ended December 31, 2014, five counterparties accounted for all of the Company's revenue, including three customers who accounted for 55%, 16% and 14% of total revenue, respectively.
-During the six months ended June 30, 2015 (unaudited), one counterparty accounted for 100% of the Company's revenue.
+During the nine months ended September 30, 2014 (unaudited), five counterparts accounted for all of the Company's revenue including three customers who accounted for 60%, 18% and 16% of total revenue.
+During the nine months ended September 30, 2015 (unaudited), one counterparty accounted for 100% of the Company's revenue.
 At December 31, 2013, two counterparties accounted for 76% and 19% of the Company's accounts receivable, respectively.
-At December 31, 2014 and June 30, 2015, one counterparty accounted for all of the Company's accounts receivable as of each such date.
+At December 31, 2014 and September 30, 2015, one counterparty accounted for all of the Company's accounts receivable as of each such date.

-Restricted Cash-As of December 31, 2013 and 2014 and June 30, 2015, the Company had restricted cash of \$148, \$109 and \$109 (unaudited), respectively, which represents certificates of deposit serving as collateral for the Company's credit card and facility leases.
-As of December 31, 2013 and 2014 and June 30, 2015, \$118, \$109 and \$109 (unaudited) was classified as non-current assets, respectively, and \$30, \$0 and \$0 was recorded in prepaid expenses and other current assets, respectively.
+Restricted Cash-As of December 31, 2013 and 2014 and September 30, 2015, the Company had restricted cash of \$148, \$109 and \$109 (unaudited), respectively, which represents certificates of deposit serving as collateral for the Company's credit card and facility leases.
+As of December 31, 2013 and 2014 and September 30, 2015, \$118, \$109 and \$109 (unaudited) was classified as non-current assets, respectively, and \$30, \$0 and \$0 was recorded in prepaid expenses and other current assets, respectively.

 Deferred Offering Costs-The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with the IPO as other non-current assets until the IPO is consummated.
 After consummation of the IPO, these costs will be recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering.
 Should the IPO no longer be considered probable of being consummated, the deferred offering costs would be expensed immediately as a charge to operating expenses in the statement of operations.
-The Company did not incur any offering costs during the periods presented.
+The Company incurred costs directly related to the proposed offering of \$1,333 during the nine months ended September 30, 2015.
+There were no deferred offering costs incurred for any period prior to December 31, 2014.